wp-plugins/simple-instagram-widget/readme.txt

 1. WordPress Widget fields

 == Changelog ==

+= 1.3.0 =
+Important Update!
+This plugin no longer supplies an Instagram Client ID.
+You must supply your own and insert at Settings -> Simple Instagram Widget.
+Client ID can be found by registering an application on the [Instagram Developer site](https://instagram.com/developer) If you do not create and insert an Instagram Client ID, the plugin will no longer work.

+Also -
+Bug Fix: Use PHP5 style constructors for WP_Widget to fix notices for Wordpress 4.3

 = 1.2.6 =
 Bug Fix: make sure we're accurately looking up and converted a username to userid